-2011 2010 2 009 (In billi ions) Estimated rescission reduction - beginning reserve \$ 1.3 \$ 2.1 \$ 0.5 Estimated rescission reduction - losses incurred - 0.2 2.5 Rescission reduction - paid claims Amounts that may have been applied to a deductible 0.6 1.2 (0.2) 1.2 (0.3) Net rescission reduction - paid claims 0.6 1.0 0.9 Estimated rescission reduction - ending reserve \$ 0.7 \$ 1.3 \$ 2.1
+2011 2010 (In billions) 2009 Estimated rescission reduction - beginning reserve \$ 1.3 \$ 2.1 \$ 0.5 Estimated rescission reduction - losses incurred - 0.2 2.5 Rescission reduction - paid claims 0.6 1.2 (0.2) 1.0 1.2 (0.3) 0.9 Estimated rescission reduction - ending reserve \$ 0.7 \$ 1.3 \$ 2.1

 If the insured disputes our right to rescind coverage, the outcome of the dispute ultimately would be determined by legal proceedings.
 Legal proceedings disputing our right to rescind coverage may be brought up to three years after the lender has obtained title to the property (typically through a foreclosure) or the property was sold in a sale that we approved, whichever is applicable, although in a few jurisdictions there is a longer time to bring such an action.
 For the majority of our rescissions that are not subject to a settlement agreement, the period in which a dispute may be brought has not ended.
 We consider a rescission resolved for financial reporting purposes even though legal proceedings have been initiated and are ongoing.
 Although it is reasonably possible that, when the proceedings are completed, there will be a determination that we were not entitled to rescind in all cases, we are unable to make a reasonable estimate or range of estimates of the potential liability.
 Under ASC 450-20, an estimated loss from such proceedings is accrued for only if we determine that the loss is probable and can be reasonably estimated.
 Therefore, when establishing our loss reserves, we do not include additional loss reserves that would reflect an adverse outcome from ongoing legal proceedings, including those with Countrywide.
-For more information about these legal proceedings, see Note 20 - "Litigation and contingencies" to our consolidated financial statements in Item 8.
+For more information about these legal proceedings, see Note 20 - "Litigation and contingencies" to our consolidated financial statements.